jaentrouble/AdiposeCounter/README.md

 4. Use **Set Length** to modify pixel-to-area ratio.

-    *-The default value is empirical value when the image is 1600\*1200 with 50μm standard*
+    -*The default value is empirical value when the image is 1600\*1200 with 50μm standard*

 5. You can hide or show the box with **Hide mask / Show mask** button.

 6. You can select a value from the list and **Delete** it.

 7. Press **Save** and select desired Excel(\*.xlsx) file to save the area list.
 This will also save .json data to *dir_to_image\\save\\*
-    *-This JSON data holds information about the box and the filled cells.
+    -*This JSON data holds information about the box and the filled cells.
 If you do not need it, it's safe to delete them*

 8. Use **Next** and **Prev** button to change image.
 This will **RESET** masks and list of cell areas.
 So make sure you saved all before changing image.

-    *-You need to save __PER__ image.*
+    -*You need to save __PER__ image.*

 ## Key bindings